maddy-tod/quantum/SingleQubitGates.md

 ### Measurement gate
 The measurement can only measure along the Z axis (ie up or down) so if the vector is perpendicular to this it's 50:50 what the measurement will return.
 Consequently experimentally the difference between |+> and |-> cannot be measured, so what we have to do is perform rotations and then use the conventional measurement gate.

+A helpful comparison drawn by the book is that a measurement gate does not measure in the conventional sense.
+It is not like measuring Alice's weight, but like measuring her IQ using a test.
+This is because the former reveals a preexisting property of Alice, but the latter test only reveals what happens when she has an IQ test, not a numerical property she already had.

+Once a qubit, or a set of qubit, has been measured no further information about its coefficients can be deduced.
+This loss of information when a state is measured is known as the reduction or collapse of the state.

+Measurement gates can also be used to initialise a quantum system by measuring all qubits, and then applying X gates to those that returned 1.
+This puts the system in the |000> state.

 ### Z gate
 180 degree rotation around the vertical axis (the Z axis).